Press enter or spacebar to select a desired language.

 Notice: Changes to Class Booking Form for Summer bookings

 This class booking form will only be available for booking sessions for ENGL 1130 and BUSN 1210 courses.
-If you would like to book a library session for courses outside of these levels, please contact your liaison librarian directly and use the designated booking form for your department or program.
+If you would like to book a library session for courses outside of these levels, please contact your subject librarian directly and use the designated booking form for your department or program.

 This form will guide you through the steps needed to book your class.
 If you have any questions, feel free to reach out to Instructional Librarian Alex Dobre.